 "Using the methods and epi-genetic analysis for the study of 42 samples of ependymoma, we found nearly 1,700 super-enhancers, and carried them to a certain molecular groups ependymoma," - Kool said Marcel, who is the leader of the group in the Department of Pediatric neurooncology German Cancer Research Research Center (DKFZ).
 "Subsequently, we have demonstrated that many of these super-enhancers affect the activity of genes involved in cancer development."

-Stefan Pfister, head of the DKFZ department and senior physician at the Heidelberg University Hospital, said: "The research results offer the promise of completely new treatment options for children with ependymoma, a group of tumors, for which until now we did not have a good approach to medicine based on treatment. "
+Stefan Pfister, head of DKFZ and senior physician at the Heidelberg University Hospital, said: "The research results offer the promise of completely new treatment options for children with ependymoma, a group of tumors, for which until now we did not have a good approach to medicine based on treatment. "